The Ezrah Charitable Trust

 Reapplication Policy

 Not applicable - the foundation does not accept unsolicited applications.
-However, grant data shows that many organizations receive multi-year support, suggesting the foundation maintains ongoing relationships with successful partners.
+However, grant data shows that many organisations receive multi-year support, suggesting the foundation maintains ongoing relationships with successful partners.

 Application Success Factors

-While the foundation does not accept public applications, analysis of their grantmaking patterns reveals key characteristics of organizations they support:
+While the foundation does not accept public applications, analysis of their grantmaking patterns reveals key characteristics of organisations they support:

-Technology-Enabled Solutions: The foundation shows strong interest in organizations using technology to scale impact, including MyAgro's mobile savings platform, One Acre Fund's digital transformation initiatives, and Digital Divide Data's tech training programs.
+Technology-Enabled Solutions: The foundation shows strong interest in organisations using technology to scale impact, including MyAgro's mobile savings platform, One Acre Fund's digital transformation initiatives, and Digital Divide Data's tech training programmes.

 Smallholder Agriculture Focus: A dominant theme in their grantmaking is support for smallholder farmers through various approaches - input loans (One Acre Fund), agricultural financing (Root Capital), savings models (MyAgro), and regenerative agriculture (Panorama Global).